orchetect/MacHUD/README.md

 ## Note

-To enable HUD notifications showing over top of full-screen application windows participating in Spaces, **one of two known methods** will work:
+To enable HUD alerts showing over top of full-screen application windows participating in Spaces, **one of two known methods** will work:

 1. Activation Policy API